- Common Name(s):

 - Bright yellow

 - The 7 in. leaves of the Swamp sunflower are very narrow, rough, sandpapery, simple, hairy and pointed at the tip.
 They have hairy stems.
-It often has untoothed, stalkless cluster of smaller leaves in the axils.
+It often has untoothed, stalkless clusters of smaller leaves in the axils.

 - Swamp sunflower has 2-3 in. flowers with a purplish brown disk and 10-20 petals.
 Also narrow, pointed, hairy bracts.